DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   # Usage

-This image contains IBM Operational Decision Manager with all the components in a single image.
-It allows you to evaluate the product.
+The ODM for Developers docker image contains all of the IBM Operational Decision Manager components, so that you can evaluate the product.

+> **Note**: On some operating systems like Mac OS X, you might need to increase the memory allocated to docker to be able to run the image.
+Allocate at least 4 GigaBytes (GB) to your docker daemon to be able to use all of the features in the docker image.

+> On Mac OS X, click Docker > Preferences > Advanced, and set the memory to 4 GB.
+You must restart docker to apply the change.

 The image contains a server that is preconfigured with a database accessible through HTTP port 9060 and HTTPS port 9443.
 You must accept the license before you launch the image.
 The license is available at the bottom of this page.